-- 1 The complainant, having attended the meeting with the Manager / Head Teacher, if dissatisfied with the outcome of the investigation, may appeal to the Head Teacher or Chair of the local Governing Body.
-The appeal and grounds of appeal shall be made, in writing, to the Head Teacher or Chair of the local Governing Body within five working days of being informed of the outcome of the investigation. - 2 The Chair of the local Governing Body shall convene a panel of Governors (normally three Governors) to hear the appeal.
+- 1 The complainant, having attended the meeting with the Line Manager / Head Teacher, if dissatisfied with the outcome of the investigation, may appeal to the Head Teacher or the Chief Executive Officer.
+The appeal and grounds of appeal shall be made, in writing, to the Head Teacher or CEO within five working days of being informed of the outcome of the investigation. - 2 The Head Teacher or CEO shall convene a panel to hear the appeal.
+The panel may include member(s) of the Trust Central team, a Head Teacher from another Trust school and/or Trustees.
 The Chair of the Appeal Panel shall advise the complainant in writing of the panel, the time, date and venue for the Hearing.
-This hearing shall where possible be convened within fifteen working days of receipt of the notification of appeal. - 3 The purpose of the appeal hearing is to review the process and establish the reasonableness of the Manager's / Head Teacher's decision.
-It is not a further investigation and therefore, it would not normally be appropriate for witnesses to be called unless the Appeal Panel accepts that there is justification to do so. - 4 If the complainant or Manager / Head Teacher cannot attend on the proposed date, a second date should be offered.
+This hearing shall where possible be convened within fifteen working days of receipt of the notification of appeal.

+- 3 The purpose of the appeal hearing is to review the process and establish the reasonableness of the Line Manager's / Head Teacher's decision.
+It is not a further investigation and therefore, it would not normally be appropriate for witnesses to be called unless the Appeal Panel accepts that there is justification to do so. - 4 If the complainant or Line Manager / Head Teacher cannot attend on the proposed date, a second date should be offered.
 If either cannot attend the second date, the appeal may be heard in their absence.
-In such cases, the Manager / Head Teacher or the complainant will submit their case in writing. - 5 All documentation submitted for the appeal should be circulated to all those attending no less than five working days before the appeal date. - 6 The format of the hearing is: - i) Introductions and documentation checking - ii) The Manager / Head Teacher (who decided the outcome following the investigation) shall outline the details of the case, the investigation undertaken and explain the reason for the decision
+In such cases, the Line Manager / Head Teacher or the complainant will submit their case in writing. - 5 All documentation submitted for the appeal should be circulated to all those attending no less than five working days before the appeal date.

-- iii) The complainant (or their representative) and the panel shall have the opportunity to question the Manager / Head Teacher - iv) The complainant (or their representative) shall outline the grounds of the appeal - v) The Manager / Head Teacher and the panel shall have the opportunity to question the complainant and/or their representative. - vi) Both parties shall have the opportunity to sum up - vii) Both parties shall withdraw whilst the Appeal panel considers its decision - viii) On reconvening the meeting, the Chair of the panel shall inform both parties of the decision; - The appeal is not upheld - The appeal is upheld
+- 7 The format of the hearing is: - i) Introductions and documentation checking - ii) The Line Manager / Head Teacher (who decided the outcome following the investigation) shall outline the details of the case, the investigation undertaken and explain the reason for the decision - iii) The complainant (or their representative) and the panel shall have the opportunity to question the Line Manager / Head Teacher - iv) The complainant (or their representative) shall outline the grounds of the appeal - v) The Line Manager / Head Teacher and the panel shall have the opportunity to question the complainant and/or their representative. - vi) Both parties shall have the opportunity to sum up - vii) Both parties shall withdraw whilst the Appeal panel considers its decision - viii) On reconvening the meeting, the Chair of the panel shall inform both parties of the decision; - The appeal is not upheld - The appeal is upheld